timurridjanovic/synchemy/README.md

 Rerenders are based on the properties that you return from the useStore callback.
 However, only a shallow comparison is made between the previous state and the next state to determine whether a change has occured.
-If you want more customization on whether an update should occur, you can provide a shouldUpdate callback.
+If you want more customization on whether an update should occur, you can provide a shouldUpdate function.

 ```js
 const store = useStore(synchemy)((state, loaders) => {